Museums

 Madison County Historical Society Museum & Archives (Edwardsville)

-The 1836 Weir House is filled with an amazing display of artifacts representing local and county history with the recent addition of a historic
+The 1836 Weir House is filled with an amazing display of artifacts representing local and county history with the recent addition of a historic research library.

 715 N Main St. | Edwardsville, IL